42-Short/shortinette/rust/subjects/01/README.md

 **Constraints**

-_note_: If Leonardo chooses a task ending at time `t`, he will be able to start another task that starts at time `t` right away.
+If Leonardo chooses a task ending at time `t`, he will be able to start another task that starts at time `t` right away.

-You do not need to perform any input checks.
 You _may_ assume the following:
 * `task[i].start_time < task[i].end_time`
 * `task[i].start_time >= 0`
 * `task[i].end_time >= 1`

-What you _may not_ assume is our tester not having a timeout ಠ_ಠ, so **_don't be a brute_**.
+You _may not_ assume that our tester does not have a timeout, **_don't be a brute_**.

 ---
 **License Notice:**